palmerovicdev/ia-final-project-front-pl/iafinalprojectfront/README.md

 ### Number Translator

 The number translator is a game that allows the user to translate a number into its corresponding words and vice versa.

+### Score

+The score is a simple application that allows the user to save their score and view their previous scores.